aiven/devportal/docs/platform/howto/setup-vpc-peering-azure.rst

 11. Create a peering connection from the Aiven Project VPC

-This leads to the Aiven platfrom creating a peering from the VNet in the Aiven Project VPC to the VNet in your subscription.
+This leads to the Aiven platform creating a peering from the VNet in the Aiven Project VPC to the VNet in your subscription.
 In addition it will create a service principal for the application object in your tenant (``--peer-azure-app-id $user_app_id``) giving it permission to target the Aiven subscription VNet with a peering.
 Your AD tenant ID is also needed in order for the Aiven application object to authenticate with your tenant to give it access to the service principal created in step 7 (``--peer-azure-tenant-id $user_tenant_id``).

 ``$aiven_project_vpc_id`` is the ID of the Aiven Project VPC, and can be found with ``avn vpc list``.